Our Team

 Lizzie Evans

-Lizzie is an MSci student in the group.
+Lizzie is a 1st-year PhD student in the group.

 • JXS1344@student.bham.ac.uk